EOEPCA/deployment-guide/docs/prerequisites/ingress-controller.md

 **Requirements:**

 - **Wildcard DNS**: You must have a wildcard DNS entry pointing to your cluster’s load balancer or external IP.
-For example: `*.myplatform.com`.
+For example: `*.myplatform.com`.<br>
+  _For testing, wildcard DNS can be simulated using IP-address-based `nip.io` hostnames - using the entrypoint IP-address of your cluster that routes to your ingress controller._
 - **Ingress Controller**: APISIX is recommended for use with the EOEPCA+ IAM soluiton; others such as NGINX can also be used if the IAM integration is not of interest

 **Production vs Development:**